exmachina-dev/armaz/doc/source/config.rst

   Most parameters are specified at startup and are never changed

-* Variant configuration file: specify variant specific parametrs Usually stored under /etc/ertza/variants
-  This allow to handle multiple variants of Armaz with different speeds, torque, etc...
+* Variant configuration file: specify variant specific parametrs Usually stored under :file:`/etc/ertza/variants` This allow to handle multiple variants of Armaz with different speeds, torque, etc...

-* Profile configuration file: specify application related parameters Usually stored under /etc/ertza/profiles
-  This give a easy way to configure Ertza for a specific application (see `profile section`_)
+* Profile configuration file: specify application related parameters Usually stored under :file:`/etc/ertza/profiles` This give a easy way to configure Ertza for a specific application (see :doc:`profiles` section)

 Base configuration files